motioncrypto/motion-docs/docs/motion_install_from_script.md

 When prompted, enter your `masternodeprivkey` from before.

 You will be asked for your VPS IP and a few other questions.

 The installation should finish successfully.
 Ask for help in [discord](https://discord.gg/pTDAaMa) if it doesn't.

+Please note, the script will move motiond and motion-cli binaries to /usr/bin folder, so you don't need to navigate to motion/src folder anymore, you can run the commands without "./" on any place now

-### Troubleshooting and testing:
+### Testing:

 After the script finishes, you will want to check that it is running properly.
 Please type in:

-`cd /root/motion/src`

-`./motion-cli masternode status`
+'motion-cli getinfo'

 If you get an error about permissions, you just need to kill the process and restart with:

-`pkill -f -9 motiond`
+'killall motiond'

 and restart with:

-`./motiond -daemon`
+'motiond -daemon'

 now test with:

-`./motion-cli masternode status`
+'motion-cli getinfo'

 or

-`./motion-cli getblockcount`
+'motion-cli getblockcount'

 If you get an error that file does not exist, it may be that the script failed to build and we need to trace back the problem.
 Contact devs in [discord](https://discord.gg/pTDAaMa).